tjluoma/John-Cleese-on-Creativity/README.md

 I have tried to make this both readable and accurate.
 Sometimes what is spoken can be clear even if the words are out of order or omitted, but when reading it can be harder to understand.

-Of course it should be obvious that if you haven't *watched* the video, you should do that first, and then use the transcript later if you need to refer to a specific part or if you want to re-watch a particular segment again, which is why I have tried to include time codes at fairly regular intervals.
+It should be obvious that if you haven't *watched* the video, you should do that first, and then use the transcript later if you need to refer to a specific part or if you want to re-watch a particular segment again, which is why I have tried to include time codes at fairly regular intervals.

+The `.srt` file is a subtitles file which can be used if you were to download the video somehow and play it back through something like VLC.
+How to do that is left as an exercise for the reader.

 I hope that you will find this helpful.